HVML/PurC/README.md

 # PurC

 PurC is an hVml inteRpreter for C language.
-PurC is also the abbreviation of Purring Cat.
+PurC is also the abbreviation of Purring Cat, while Purring Cat is the nickname for the reference implementation of an HVML interpreter.

 - [Introduction to HVML](#introduction-to-hvml)
 - [Source Tree of PurC](#source-tree-of-purc)